zorp/inspicos_wp/wp-content/plugins/disable-comments/readme.txt

 === Disable Comments ===
-Contributors: solarissmoke
+Contributors: solarissmoke, garrett-eclipse
 Donate link: http://www.rayofsolaris.net/donate/
 Tags: comments, disable, global
 Requires at least: 5.0
-Tested up to: 5.1
+Tested up to: 5.3
 Stable tag: trunk

 Allows administrators to globally disable comments on their site.
 Comments can be disabled according to post type.
 Multisite friendly.
 Provides tool to delete all comments or according to post type.